 (c) For profit-making schools, the allowable Federal, State and local income tax liability in N.J.A.C.
-6A:23-4.5(a)39 is computed using only the public school placement tuition income and all allowable and non-allowable private school for the disabled expenses that are allowable tax deductions on the school's Federal, State and local income tax returns.
+6A:23-4.5(a)39 is computed using only the public school placement tuition income and all allowable and non-allowable approved private school for students with disabilities expenses that are allowable tax deductions on the school's Federal, State and local income tax returns.